Not medical advice. Talk to your provider before using any peptide.

 Three peptides, three repair pathways, one syringe.
 The GLOW Blend pairs BPC-157 and TB-500 (the original Wolverine Stack) with GHK-Cu, a copper-binding tripeptide that activates over 4,000 human genes tied to tissue regeneration (Pickart)[1].
 Community users report smoother skin texture and faster injury recovery within three to six weeks.
 Zero combination trials exist in humans, and all clinical evidence comes from preclinical animal models or tiny pilot studies.
 Athletes recovering from soft tissue injuries and people chasing collagen density are the primary audience for this stack.

 Over 4,000 human genes respond to a single copper-binding tripeptide.
 That tripeptide is GHK-Cu, and the GLOW Blend builds an entire healing protocol around it.
 Full name: BPC-157 + TB-500 + GHK-Cu (also called the triple healing stack).
 No CAS number exists for the combination.
 BPC-157 upregulates VEGF to build new blood vessels at injury sites.
 It modulates nitric oxide for vascular protection and activates the FAK-paxillin pathway for tendon and ligament repair.
 TB-500 (the active fragment of Thymosin Beta-4) upregulates actin, a cell-building protein that moves repair cells to wound sites.
 It also drops pro-inflammatory cytokines across the entire body.
 GHK-Cu delivers copper ions to tissue, triggering collagen I and III synthesis and decorin expression for organized (not fibrotic) tissue remodeling.
 Community adoption sits at roughly 200+ Reddit threads and a 4.3/5 sentiment score.
 Users consistently describe higher-quality healed tissue compared to BPC-157 plus TB-500 alone, with less scar formation and visible skin improvements by week four.
 The primary complaint: budget pre-mixed vials deliver roughly 200 mcg of GHK-Cu, which is 5 to 10 times below the community-effective dose of 1 to 2 mg daily.
 The honest assessment: zero human combination trials exist.
 BPC-157 has one published human pilot (n=2, IV only)[2].
-TB-500 has Phase I pharmacokinetic data only (PMC8419156).
+TB-500 has no human data at all for the subcutaneous route; the Phase I PK often cited (PMC8419156) studied recombinant full-length thymosin beta-4 given IV.
 GHK-Cu evidence is primarily in vitro and animal.
 Promising preclinical data and strong community consensus, but the clinical gap is real.

 The GLOW Blend works through three distinct repair pathways that don't overlap.
 BPC-157 handles local, targeted repair.
 It upregulates vascular endothelial growth factor (VEGF) to drive angiogenesis at the injury site.
 New blood vessel formation accelerates nutrient delivery to damaged tissue.
 BPC-157 also modulates nitric oxide signaling for vascular protection and activates the FAK-paxillin pathway, which is specific to tendon and ligament fibroblast repair [3].
 TB-500 works systemically.
 As the active fragment of Thymosin Beta-4, it upregulates actin, a protein that enables cell migration and proliferation at wound sites.
 Preclinical wound studies showed 42 to 61% increases in reepithelialization versus controls.
 TB-500 simultaneously reduces pro-inflammatory cytokines body-wide [4].
-Its plasma half-life is short (0.5 to 2.08 hours per Phase I human data, PMC8419156), but tissue remodeling effects persist much longer.
+The plasma half-life usually cited for it, 0.5 to 2.08 hours, comes from a Phase I study of recombinant full-length thymosin beta-4 given intravenously (PMC8419156).
+That is a different molecule by a different route.
+No human dose-finding or PK data exists for subcutaneous TB-500.
 GHK-Cu adds the structural remodeling layer.
 This copper-binding tripeptide delivers copper ions directly to tissue, activating collagen I and III synthesis and promoting decorin expression.
 Decorin matters because it organizes collagen fibers into functional architecture rather than disorganized scar tissue.
 Pickart's group mapped over 4,000 human genes modulated by GHK-Cu in skin regeneration contexts [1].
 Separate work confirmed GHK-Cu regulates antioxidant gene expression [5].
 The three peptides clear plasma within hours.
 Structural and gene expression effects persist for weeks after clearance.

 No combination studies exist for the three-peptide blend.
 Individual components have preclinical (animal) support.
 BPC-157 has one published human IV safety pilot (n=2, 2025)[2].
-TB-500 has human Phase I PK data only (PMC8419156).
+TB-500 has no human data for the subcutaneous route; the Phase I PK cited for it (PMC8419156) studied recombinant full-length thymosin beta-4 given IV.
 GHK-Cu has gene-modulation in vitro data [1].
 No RCTs for any component in the healing indications claimed.

 Zero human combination trials.
 BPC-157 pilot is n=2, uncontrolled, IV only (not SC).
 TB-500 human data is PK only: no efficacy endpoints.
 GHK-Cu data is primarily in vitro and animal.
 No dose-finding, safety, or efficacy RCTs for any component in humans.